CleasbyCode/pdvrdt/README.md

   ```console
   $ pdvrdt conceal -r my_image.png hidden.txt
 ```
   These images are only compatible for posting on ***Reddit***.
-Your embedded data file will be removed if posted on a different platform.
+Your conclealed data file will be lost if posted on a different platform.

   "***-m***" - To create compatible "*file-embedded*" ***PNG*** images for posting on the ***Mastodon*** platform, you must use the ***-m*** option with ***conceal*** mode.
   ```console